 Toad Hall Rifleshop and the Yeller Tom Cat Forge are located amid the rolling and fertile fields of central Iowa.
 We fondly call this part of Iowa, “Corn Patch”.
-Yes, I’ve built almost 400 muzzle loaders over the past 40 years, but if you’re seeking information on building a muzzleloader, you’ll need to go elsewhere, but if you’re looking for information regarding my Toad Hall Rifleshop style/methods of barrel forging, boring, reaming, and rifling a muzzle loader barrel all by hand and with no electricity what-so-ever, you’ve come to the right place.
+Yes, I’ve built almost 400 muzzle loaders over the past 40 years, but if you’re seeking information on building a muzzle loader, you’ll need to go elsewhere.
+But if you’re looking for information regarding my Toad Hall Rifleshop style/methods of barrel forging, boring, reaming, and rifling a muzzle loader barrel all by hand and with no electricity what-so-ever, you’ve come to the right place.
 Now, when it comes to rifling by my instructions and benches….well….

 “If you have questions, I have answers.”